Finding Agricultural Statistics

 - Agriculture Fact Book

-- Nationwide statistical charts and graphs on agriculture, the farm sector, rural America, nutrition, food safety, and natural resources.
-1996 through 2001-2002 available online.
+- USDA nationwide statistical charts and graphs on agriculture, the farm sector, rural America, nutrition, food safety, and natural resources.
+Archived 1996 through 2001-2001 available online through HathiTrust.

 - Agricultural Prices (Annual)